andrew/ultimate-awesome/README.md

 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
 - [awesome-cobol](https://github.com/loveOSS/awesome-cobol) - A curated list of awesome Cobol frameworks, libraries and software.
 Inspired by awesome-python.
 - [awesome-nostr-japan](https://github.com/nostr-jp/awesome-nostr-japan) - Awesome nostr in Japan.
 Software, Web service, Clients, Bots created by Japanese.
+- [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [evm-fuzzing-resources](https://github.com/perimetersec/evm-fuzzing-resources) - A curated collection of tools, articles, research, and guides for fuzzing smart contracts on the Ethereum Virtual Machine (EVM).
 - [Awesome-Weakly-Supervised-Temporal-Action-Localization](https://github.com/Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization) - A curated publication list on weakly-supervised temporal action localization.
 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.